jvcasillas/slidify_tutorial/index.md

 	- use math formulas and
 	- utilize the bootstrap framework
 - The logos are located in the `assets > img` folder
-	- This is where you will add any other images you want to put in your presentation
+	- This is where you will add any other images you want to put in your presentation (more on this later)

 --- .class #id